Educadorabatatais65/wayback-classic/README.md

 For testing purposes, the CGI scripts are loaded as Ruby modules instead of normal scripts, and their lifecycle is exercised by a minimal Rack application to facilitate the use of Capybara.

 To run the test suite, open a terminal within the `tests` directory, and run `bundle && bundle exec rake`.

+Solicitação do sites do Wayback Archive (URL, Data, Hora e Duração) - de 1996 a 2024